FrenchGirls/ios-coding-challenge/README.md

 ## What you'll need

-First, check the res folder of this project to get all the resources you'll need from our artist, Graydon.
+First, check the res folder of this project.
+We've included all the great assets that our artist Graydon has made for us!
 They include:
 * config.plist
     * The configuration information for the default costumes in plist form.
 The API will mirror this structure.
 Be sure to check the alignment information.
 Hint:  display_x/y helps align the thumbnails, and alignment_x/y helps align the costumes on top of Scotch.
 * Assets.xcassets